Milton Industrial/Approved School for Boys, Farnborough, Hampshire

 In around 1934, following the Children and Young Persons Act of 1933, Milton became a Junior Approved School for Boys.
 It was one of several Approved Schools run by NCH, the others being at Congleton, Carmarthen, Penarth and Seaton in Devon, the latter being for girls.

-The school closed in 1954, with the school block subsequently being used as local council offices but now demolished.
+The establishment's Approved School certificate was formally surrendered on 30 September 1953.
+The school block was subsequently used as local council offices but no longer exists.
 The original central block survives, now in residential use

 - Action For Children (formerly the National Children's Home) can provide access to care records for people who were adopted through the charity or who resided in one of its homes.
 Currently this service is only available to the individuals concerned and not to the descendents of deceased former residents.